6 Ways To Cleanse The World

 1. DON'T HAVE MORE CHILDREN THAN YOU OR THE WORLD CAN SUPPORT

 So the human population growth WILL slow down dramatically at some point in the near future, but the big question is what will cause that to happen?
-Will it be due to deaths caused by wars, disease, starvation, pollution, and natural disasters, or will it be because we make the conscious choice to have less children?
+Will it be due to deaths caused by wars, disease, famine, pollution, and natural disasters, or will it be because we make the conscious choice to have less children?